ansible-collections/community.mysql/README.md

 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://github.com/ansible-collections/community.mysql/blob/main/MAINTAINING.md).

+It is necessary for maintainers of this collection to be subscribed to:

+* The collection itself (the `Watch` button -> `All Activity` in the upper right corner of the repository's homepage).
+* The "Changes Impacting Collection Contributors and Maintainers" [issue](https://github.com/ansible-collections/overview/issues/45).

+They also should be subscribed to Ansible's [The Bullhorn newsletter](https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn).

 ## Communication

 We announce releases and important changes through Ansible's [The Bullhorn newsletter](https://eepurl.com/gZmiEP).
 Be sure you are subscribed.